Our experts say

-Our 'Toy Trains & Himalayas' itinerary includes: International flights (price based on London), accommodation, daily breakfast (with select lunches & dinners), rail travel, transfers & drives in chauffeur-driven AC vehicle, sightseeing and activities as indicated.
+Our 'Toy Trains & Himalayas' itinerary includes accommodation, daily breakfast (with select lunches & dinners), rail travel, transfers & drives in chauffeur-driven AC vehicle, sightseeing and activities as indicated.
+Excludes international flights.

 A Cruise on the Ganges and Tea in Darjeeling